hahndorf/Test-WebSite/README.md

 I also realized there are a lot of things this script could test and many ways in which it could break.
 So there is still a lot of work to do.

-There are currently three scripts: **Test-WebSite.ps1** is the main one and performs various tests against a web site. **Show-WebSite.ps1** and **Show-WebServer.ps1** simply display information which may be helpful for troubleshooting.
+The script can either just display information about the server (-ShowServer) or a web site (-Show) and also run some tests against a single web site.

+The displayed information should be helpful for troubleshooting.

 ### Requirements